Corporate governance

 board of auditors

 The Audit & Supervisory Board conducts audits based on the Audit & Supervisory Board's audit standards, audit implementation plans, and division of duties established by the Audit & Supervisory Board, and monitors and audits management.
-The Audit & Supervisory Board receives explanations of audit plans and regular reports on the status of audits from the accounting auditor, and reports on audit plans and the status of audits from the Audit Department, and submits opinions on audit results.
-In this way, the Audit & Supervisory Board works in cooperation with the accounting auditor and the Audit Department to grasp the status of the Company in a timely and appropriate manner.
-In addition, the Audit & Supervisory Board receives explanations on individual cases from directors, etc. as necessary.
+The Audit & Supervisory Board receives explanations of audit plans and regular reports on the status of audits from the Accounting Auditor, and also receives reports on audit plans and the status of audits from the Audit Department, and submits opinions on the audit results.
+This system allows the Audit & Supervisory Board to understand the situation of the Company in a timely and appropriate manner in cooperation with the Accounting Auditor and the Audit Department.
+The Audit & Supervisory Board also exchanges opinions with Directors and other executives regularly and as necessary.

 Priority audit items for the fiscal year